 Genre for Another: Mystery, Horror, Drama, School :3

 Another is much more like Higurashi than Elfen Lied.
-They both have a main protagonist who goes to a school in a new town and both try to figure out the mystery of that school/town.
+They both have a main protagonist who goes to a school in a new place and both try to figure out the mystery that is killing people.
 There are lots of murders and bloody scenes in both.

 Another and Higurashi are similar because in both stories they have a calamity which people die from but the plots are completely different.
 Both are very great anime but are different an alike.
 Higurashi consist on more of a different plot rather where in Another it focuses on the death both have surprise endings and unexpected event.
 Even though Another has a shocking ending, unexpected, Higurashi has a lot of turns of events and is longer.
 Both series are different while Higurashi has more than 30 episodes while Another had about 12 or so :]